-- facilitate public, fact-based and critical debate on natural science and technology; and
+- facilitate public, fact-based and critical debate; and

 - increase the dissemination of reliable sources of natural science knowledge and counteract misinformation.